dinfekted/sublime-delayed-save-all/demo/demo.md

-# Demo of ExplicitSaveAll
+# Demo of DelayedSaveAll

-Done.
+Changed files will be saved one by one.